Peggy: Spit it out!

 This trope is about ruined parties and the disappointed birthday person.
 See also a Shoddy Shindig for boring parties and Nasty Party for murderous ones.
 One-Person Birthday Party is a very lonely subtrope.
 Not-So-Forgotten Birthday is a variant when it all ends happily after all.
 Surprise Party may be a reason why it goes badly because it's harder to coordinate everything.
 This can also occur during a Shock Party or Scary Surprise Party... or even a Birthday Suit Surprise Party.
 Dreaded Kids' Party Entertainer Job is when the party goes wrong for the entertainer.
 See also Worst Wedding Ever, which is the wedding equivalent of this trope, and Horrible Honeymoon, for when it occurs on the honeymoon.

 - KikoRiki.
-Deja Vu starts with the Riki gang preparing for Barry's birthday party, which they want to be peacefull.
-Unfortunately for them, Krash wants to make this party less boring and calls the Deja Vu Agency, who specialize in Time Travel adventures and send them across various time periods.
-It gets worse when Krash can't pay up and Mole Agent threatens to leave his friends stuck in the past for eternity.
-The rest of the movie has him and Shark (his Alternate Self, who spent around 10 years in prehistoric era and became much more compitent as a result) trying to save the crew and go back home.
+Deja Vu starts with the Riki gang preparing for Barry's birthday party, which they want to be peaceful.
+Unfortunately for them, Krash wants to make this party less boring and calls the Deja Vu Agency, who specialize in Time Travel adventures, to send them across various time periods.
+It gets worse when Krash can't pay up and Agent Mole threatens to leave his friends stuck in the past for eternity.
+The rest of the movie has him and Shark (his Alternate Self, who spent around ten years in prehistoric times and became much more competent as a result) trying to save the crew and go back home.
 Barry, for his own part, spent a week (two months in the English dub) with Dokko in the Middle Ages.

 - The Little Mermaid II: Return to the Sea: While Melody is getting ready for her birthday ball at the castle, Sebastian, while trying to avoid being noticed, gets unknowingly tied to Melody's belt, and isn't seen by anyone until the moment Melody is dancing with one of the guests.
 Sebastian chomps on her partner's finger, causing him to be tossed into her birthday cake, and when Melody tries to reason with him, the guests all laugh at her as Sebastian is chased by Chef Louis, leaving Melody embarrassed at her own birthday.